 Skeleton Shrimp Distribution, Habitat, and Ecology

-Because so many forms of Skeleton Shrimp exist, the Family as a whole possesses an extraordinary range of habitation.
-In fact, members of this remarkably evolved group fill all areas of virtually every ocean and sea on the planet with their numbers.
+Because, as we mentioned previously, so many forms of Skeleton Shrimp exist, the Family as a whole possesses an extraordinary range of habitation.
+In fact, members of this remarkably evolved group fill all areas of virtually every ocean and sea on the planet with their abundant numbers.

-For the moment, the overall global population of this marvelous Amphipod appears to be spread around the planet roughly evenly.
-Due to this truly cosmopolitan distribution, they quite frequently encounter human presence, though most humans never notice them.
+For the moment, the overall global population of this marvelous Amphipod appears to be spread around the marine portions of the planet roughly evenly.
+Due to this cosmopolitan distribution, they quite frequently encounter human presence, though most humans never even see them.

-This mainly occurs due to the nature of the choice of habitat most of the species exhibit.
+This degree of inconspicuousness mainly occurs due to the nature of the choice of habitat most of the species exhibit.
 The great majority prefer to live in the subtidal waters and low intertidal zones.
-More specifically, most elect to spend their time in areas of marine plants, mostly eelgrass.
+More specifically, most choose to spend their time in regions of marine plants, mostly eelgrass.

-A minor percentage of them, though, do inhabit the greater depths of the oceans.
-These, however, virtually never interact with humans.
-Wherever they appear, these creatures developed as omnivores, feeding on protozoans, diatoms, smaller amphipods, and detritus.
+A minor percentage of them, though, do prefer to inhabit the greater depths of the oceans.
+These few, however, virtually never interact with humans.
+Wherever they appear, however, these creatures develop as pure omnivores, feeding on protozoans, diatoms, smaller amphipods, and detritus.

 Blood Lily